lnarasim/geekshub_python_bootcamp/topics/python_introduction/python_introduction.md

 ---

 # Variables
- - It is the name given to an object
+ - It is the name given to an object (ex: account_id)
  - It is an alias referring to an object
- - Very much like human having names, some of us have an official name at school/college/office and probably another name at home.
-But still the same person
+ - Variables are memory addresses and point to certain object in Python's heap
+ - Use "id(account_id)" to know the memory address they point to

 ---